ScottDSS/git_learning/README.md

 Next step is to create your own repository:
 * [How to create my own repository](https://help.github.com/en/articles/create-a-repo) - Click the link and follow the instructions

+Next step is to clone your repository to your local terminal.

+1 Under the repository name,*click Clone or download.*

+2 Copy the clone URL for the repository.

+3 Open Terminal.

+4 Change the current working directory to the location where you want the cloned directory to be made.

+5 Type `git clone`, and then paste the URL you copied in Step 2. e.g `git clone <https://github.com/roger/git_learning.git>`

+6 *Press enter* and your local clone will be created.

+Now you have created your repository, the next stage will be to push your `Hello World` app to your own Git repo.